brentp/jigv/README.md

 [igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data.
-It requires that the files are hosted on a server, like apache or nginx and it requires writing html and javascript.
+It requires that the files are hosted on a server with access to the original data. javascript.

-`jigv` provides a single executable which encodes all variants, alignments, and annotations into a single HTML page that you can, for example, send candidate variants and alignments to collaborators who don't have access to the cluster where your data is stored.
+`jigv` encodes all variants, alignments, and annotations into a single HTML page that you can to collaborators who don't have access to the cluster where your data is stored.

 The resulting file is very fast to navigate; the left/right arrow keys advance to next/previous variants of interest.

 Usage looks like: